 Eventually though, I outgrew ashtanga - a tricky blow to navigate.
 The repetitive nature of the sequencing wore me down to threadbare.
 The culture became incompatible with a creative mind and an adventurous spirit.

-Until eventually, after 20-ish years of yoga-ing, I lost interest: the striving for a perfect practice, the need to manage emotionally with yoga, was therapized out of me.
+Until eventually, after 20-ish years of yoga-ing, I lost interest: the striving for a perfect practice, the need to use yoga to manage emotionally, was therapized out of me.
 The way I practiced, and why, completely changed.

-Since 2010 I have followed my interest in psychoanalysis, and I have an MA in Psychodynamic Psychotherapy from the University of Essex (BACP reg.).
-I trained as a psychotherapist at the Tavistock & Portman NHS Foundation Trust (BPC) and work as a Psychodynamic Psychotherapist in private practice, and within the NHS at the Tavistock Clinic's specialist Trauma Service.
+Since 2010 I have followed my interest in psychoanalysis, and I have an MA in Psychodynamic Psychotherapy from the University of Essex, UK (BACP reg.).
+I trained as a psychotherapist at the Tavistock & Portman NHS Foundation Trust, London (BPC) and worked as a Psychodynamic Psychotherapist in private practice, and within the NHS at the Tavistock Clinic's specialist Trauma Service in London, UK.

 These days, I practice for the enjoyment of movement, be it for ten minutes or an hour or more.
 Primarily I want to maintain strength, mobility, and feel structurally supported, physically comfortable, and functional as I age.
 A bit like an adjunct to the things that enrich my life, it supports my tennis game, enables me to be able to move about freely whether swimming, walking or cycling.
 It's a bit of stretching, but nothing extreme.
 Some essential strength work (the antidote to a hyper-mobile body), mixed in with mobility training (amazingly effective) and functional range conditioning stuff.
 Mostly weaving the classic yoga shapes into my own functional mobility yoga tapestry.